How to Apply

 Submit your online application to access our guide on How to Ace Your Admissions Interview.
 If you have already submitted your application and have not received the guide please contact your enrollment advisor.

 TOEFL or IELTS

 If English is not your first language, you must provide evidence of English proficiency from either the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) examinations.
 Your scores are valid for two years after the test date.

-- TOEFL preferred minimum: 80 overall
+- TOEFL preferred minimum for other Joint BAMA programs: 80 overall

-- IELTS preferred minimum: 6.5 overall
+- IELTS preferred minimum for other Joint BAMA programs: 6.5 overall

 Based on our review of your scores, English may be required as your language of study.